Congress of Ukrainian Nationalists: Symbols

-The flag of the Congress of Ukrainian Nationalists is a rectangular two-color banner with two horizontal halves.
+The flag of the Congress of Ukrainian Nationalists is a rectangular two-color flag with two horizontal halves.
 The upper half is red and the bottom half is black.
 It is inspired by the flag of the Ukrainian Insurgent Army.
-There emblem is based on that of the former Organization of Ukrainian Nationalists.
+The official emblem is based on that of the former Organization of Ukrainian Nationalists.
 The red background circle is in-framed by the black (outside) and gold (inside) line with a cross which is placed in the middle and appears to be as a sword.
-The sword, being aimed blade down, has a dual meaning: the organization in its activities is guided by the principles of Christian morality and the Congress of Ukrainian Nationalists is ready to protect the Ukrainian State.
+The sword, being aimed blade down, has a dual meaning: the organization in its activities guidance by Christian morality, and the preparedness to protect the Ukrainian nation.

 Motto

-Glory to Ukraine!
-To Heroes (her) Glory!
-Other versions include, but not limited to Glory to free Ukraine!
-To Heroes (her) Glory!
+The motto of the party is "Glory to Ukraine!
+To Heroes, (her) Glory!".
+Other versions include "Glory to free Ukraine!
+To Heroes (her) Glory!".